 This is a description or reference to the fragrant white flowers the species produces in abundance.

-It is also found in Europe and the United States along with some regions in North America.
+The white ginger plant is also found in Europe and the United States along with some regions in North America.

 The specific epithet means “pertaining to garlands” as it often used to make floral garlands in Japan and Hawaii, where the plant is synonymously known as awapuhi-ke’oke’o.